dreamboxtech/NHIS-HMO-Record-Keeper/README.md

 # NHIS-HMO-Record-Keeper
 ![alt text](/scrnshot.png?raw=true)
 ## This is one of my very first projects written many years ago.
-## Many of the programming approach in this work is totally erronous and I have not had time to rewrite the program.
+## Many of the programming approaches in this work is totally wrong and I have not had time to rewrite the program.
-## I hope this will in some way help those who starting to explore python tkinter and sqlite3.
+## I hope this will in some way help those who are starting to explore python tkinter and sqlite3.

 This is a windows application.
 The app performs basic CRUD operation with python, tkinter and sqlite3.